freeverseio/laos-examples/ETHDenver2024/README.md

 - [Discord](https://discord.gg/gZcxsJcdPy): Join our Discord server to ask questions and participate.

 - [Twitter/X](https://twitter.com/laosnetwork): Follow us on Twitter to keep up to date.

-# Disclaimer

-LAOS is targeting early Q2'2024 to bid for a Parachain slot on Polkadot.
-Presently, LAOS is accessible via its canary Parachain in Kusama, named K-LAOS, which stands for Kusama LAOS.
-Please read the [disclaimer about K-LAOS](https://www.laosfoundation.io/disclaimer-klaos) that stresses the fact that K-LAOS is used purely as a testing network.